-NEW In 2018-2019, OPS has mandated the Personal Finance course as a graduation requirement.
+In 2018-2019, OPS mandated the Personal Finance course as a graduation requirement.

 The Honors Personal Finance course has been created to provide the dual enrollment opportunity for enrolled students.
 Honors Personal Finance aligns to FINA 1000 at Metropolitan Community College for 4.5 credits.
 While this credit transfers only as a lower level elective credit to a 4-year institution, participation is recommended for all students.
 Research indicates that participation in a student success - a college course that typically has lower requirements for participation - increases the likelihood students will complete college (2007, CCRC & Columbia University).

 For more information, please review the Student & Parent Orientation below.